-Number of Customers Surveyed: Typically more than 500, depending on the nature of the study.
+Number of Customers Surveyed: As many as 500, depending on the nature of the study.

 Margin of Error: The margin of error depends on the sample size of the specific project.
-The margin of error for a sample size of 500 is $\pm 4.4$ percent at the 95 percent confidence level.
+The margin of error for a probability sample size of 500 is ±4.4 percent at the 95 percent confidence level.